HexxedBitHeadz/FlipperZeroWallpaper/README.md

 # FlipperZeroWallpaper
 Wallpapers for Flipper Zero

-## Jan 5th update:  HAPPY NEW YEARS Flipper peeps!!
+## Jan 6th update:  HAPPY NEW YEARS Flipper peeps!!

 All wallpapers are now working!
 Reworked almost all the previous meta files, adjusting active / passive frames, cycles and frame rates.
-Some are the same as before, some look better, and some turned out way better.
+Some are the same as before, some look better, and some turned out way amazing.

 Added 3 new wallpapers:
 CyberPunk23_128x64